Research @ UVA Engineering

 Research Area

-Optics, Photonics and Sensing Energy, Transportation and the Environment Materials Engineering & NanotechnologyGarrick Louis
+Optics, Photonics and Sensing Energy, Transportation and the Environment Materials Engineering & NanotechnologyZongli Lin

-Garrick Louis is Associate Professor of Systems and Information Engineering and Engineering and Society at the University of Virginia.
-He is director of the Small Infrastructure and Development Center and director of Diversity, Equity, and Inclusion in the Department of Systems and Information Engineering.
+Garrick Louis is Professor of Engineering and Societ and Professor of Systems and Information Engineering at the University of Virginia.
+He is director of the Small Infrastructure and Development Center and chairs the Community, Engagement, and Opportunity (CEO) committee in the Department of Systems and Information Engineering.

 Ji Ma